stonezyg/modernize-apps-katacoda/scenarios/developer-intro/06-deploy-prod.md

 **2. Add the production elements**

 In this case we'll use the production template to create the objects.
-In previous scenarios you used the Web Console to create the _dev_ environment using a template.
-Here we will use the equivalent process with the `oc` command.
 Execute:

 `oc new-app --template=coolstore-monolith-pipeline-build`{{execute}}